MIT-Scioly/MIT-Scioly.github.io/content/updates/2026-09-16-2027-registration-open.md

 date: 2026-09-16
 ---

 Registration for the 2027 MIT Science Olympiad Invitational is now open and closes on **Friday, September 25 at 6:00 PM ET**.
-Please visit the [registration page](/registration/) during this window for relevant information and the registration form.
+Please visit the [registration page](/registration/) during this window for relevant information and the <a href="https://docs.google.com/forms/d/e/1FAIpQLSdUPJs70EDZiTbL8jEJMB1gKnN9rKUslNhrgK07ewKez8bPHA/viewform?usp=dialog">registration form</a> .

 As a reminder, team acceptance is not determined on a first-come, first-served basis and will instead follow the [lottery guidelines](/registration/#registration-details).